 It is possible for a person to be married but in a de facto relationship with a different person at the same time.
 A person may also have more than one de facto partner at the same time.

-The family law courts can make an order for a property settlement when a de facto relationship ends where:
+The Federal Circuit and Family Court can make an order for a property settlement when a de facto relationship ends where:

 - the parties have been in a de facto relationship for at least two years

 - there is a child of the de facto relationship